ayishathul-rinsha/tinkher/README.md

 # notetaking extension

-this extension helps to create notes for teachers and students both.
+this extension helps to create notes for teachers and students both